Sifael/Sifael/README.md

 ## Hi there 👋

+I'm Sifael.
+I'm currently working at the intersection of Data Engineering, Machine Learning and Healthcare Applications.

+- 🔭 I’m currently completing a Masters Thesis at Roche Diagnostics in München, Germany.
+- 🌱 I’m currently learning Probabilistic Machine Learning for Causal Inference.
+- 📫 How to reach me: https://www.linkedin.com/in/sifael-ndandala-b9004859/

 <!--
 **Sifael/Sifael** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.